JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/user_interface/profiles_and_samples/dimensional.md

 Pages = ["dimensional.md"]
 ```

-We can generate samples within the loglikelihood boundary at any dimension of model interest parameters.
+We can generate samples within the log-likelihood boundary at any dimension of model interest parameters.
+Nuisance parameters will be set to the values that maximise the log-likelihood function, found using an optimisation scheme.
+Samples are only implemented for the true log-likelihood function (the [`LogLikelihood`](@ref) profile type).

 ## Sample Types